youpiyoful/food_substitute/README.md

 * If the user enters a character that is not a digit, the program repeat the question
 * The search are done on a MySQL basis.

+## Setup
+- you need to configure your database connection in a dict in config.py
+- you can modify the interesting list in the config.py
+- you can modify value of the object OpenFoodFacts in config.py (if you don't value default exist)

 ## Behavior driven development :

 ### start_use_program: